Your Natural Gas Service

 - 1x per year: Operate the main gas shut off valve to make certain that it works properly.
 Be sure to return it to the “on” position when done.
 If the valve will not move, call the utility company for a repair.

 - 4x per year: Inspect the gas meter area and sniff the air to see if any leaks may be present.
 The gas company is responsible for leaks up to the meter.
-You are normally responsible for any leaks associated with any connections you have made to the gas supply in the home.
+Homeowners are responsible for any leaks from the meter throughout the house.